 A fully-automatic espresso machine can also have a tube, which you place into the milk container, and the machine steams it and dispenses milk into your drink.
 This is also automatic steaming and is common on Jura models.

 On the other hand, some super-automatic espresso machines come with a steam wand.
-In this case, the machine doesn’t do the work for you, but you have to steam the milk yourself.
+In this case, you have to steam the milk yourself.
 This is manual steaming, and it’s a good option if you want to learn how to handle milk or work on your latte art skills.

 Keep in mind, many fully-automatic espresso machines struggle to produce quality steamed milk.
 They are usually able to make thick foam for a cappuccino, but not so much the microfoam needed for a latte.
 However, it’s more work to learn milk frothing too.
-This is also why you should carefully study other user reviews.
+This is also why you should carefully think about which option is best for you.

 Some super-automatic machines can make more espresso drinks than others.
 If you share your espresso machine with several users who have different preferences, you should get a device that can create various drinks.

 Or, if you like to switch up your beverages, you need an espresso machine that creates different espresso drink styles.
-Essentially, you can choose between super-automatic espresso machines that can make only basic beverages, such as espresso and Americano, or one that can serve a double-digit number of coffee drinks.
+You can choose between super-automatic espresso machines that can make only basic beverages, such as espresso and Americano, or one that can serve a double-digit number of coffee drinks.
 Whether you need a flat white or cafe au lait option is up to you

-In general, if the super-automatic espresso machine comes with a milk frother, you’ll be able to create more drinks.
+In general, if the super-automatic espresso machine comes with an automatic milk frother, you can create more drinks.

 Ease of Use and Programming

-A super-automatic espresso machine is easier to use compared to manual and semi-automatic ones.
+A super-automatic espresso machine is easier to use than manual and semi-automatic ones.
 There’s no guesswork.
 You can get a high-quality espresso with a press of a button.